killex8569/youtube-downloader/README.md

 `pip install yt_dlp`

-If you are on linux, you can execute this commands : `cd /tmp ; git clone https://github.com/killex8569/youtube-downloader.git ; cd youtube-downloader ; chmod +x install.sh ; ./install.sh`
+If you are on linux, you can execute this commands : `cd /tmp ; git clone https://github.com/killex8569/youtube-downloader.git ; cd youtube-downloader ; chmod +x install.sh ; ./install.sh ; cd`

 # how to use it ?